 Aim to pray Isha’a as soon as it is called and go to bed soon after that.

-Staying hydrated is crucial to fasting in summer.
+Staying hydrated is crucial to fasting in hot weather.
 The Prophet (may Allah’s peace and blessings be upon him) himself stressed the importance of eating suhoor.

 “Have suhoor, as indeed there is a blessing in it.”
 (Bukhari, Muslim)